dayvonjersen/bunzilla/README.md

 ###Merging
 ...which is an experimental feature that takes a report and turns it (and its associated comments) into a quotereply to another report.

+This is an alternative to the "MARKED AS DUPLICATE (CLOSED) (NO SHUT UP)" paradigm that you might have come across.

 ###Quotereply
 ...lets you directly reply to a comment, but this only goes 1 level deep at the moment.